 The new eTA system aims to provide stress-free travel for visa-exempt individuals by requiring them to complete an online form before departure.

 By answering a few basic questions, the Visiting Canada Tool allows you to discover the steps you need to take in preparation for your visit to Canada.

 Note: The eTA is now mandatory for most visitors from countries whose citizens do not require a TRV who are entering Canada by air.

-Citizens of visa-exempt countries intending to travel to Canada by air are expected to have applied for an obtained an electronic Travel Authorization (eTA) before their departure to Canada.
+Citizens of visa-exempt countries intending to travel to Canada by air are expected to have applied for an electronic Travel Authorization (eTA) before their departure to Canada.
 Exceptions to this include citizens of the United States, who do not require a TRV or an electronic Travel Authorization (eTA), and Green Card holders in the United States, who need an eTA to come to Canada, regardless of their nationality.

 The Canadian pre-approval system is only required for TRV-exempt individuals seeking to enter Canada by air to visit on a temporary basis.
 To read a comprehensive list of frequently asked eTA-related questions and answers, click here.

 Individuals requiring an eTA in order to visit Canada are asked to fill out some personal information and answer a few basic questions relating to criminality or medical issues.

 To complete the online form, you need:

 - a valid passport from a visa-exempt country,